Taia96L/my-first-project/README.md

 # my-first-project

-This is my first project.
-It's great
+This is my first project